yms2772/download_accelerator/README.md

 cd download_accelerator
 go build -v
 ```
-The result is saved in the `downloaded` folder.
+The result will be saved in the `downloaded` folder.

 ## Options
 |      Name      | Description                                                                |